carmelosammarco/MerOC/README.md

 pip install MerOC
 ```

-When the installation is concluded, just type in the terminal "MerOC", press the enter key and the application will pop up.
+When the installation is concluded, just type in the terminal "MerOC",press the enter key and the application will pop up.

 ## Installation for Windows users: